 |At-fault accident (damage > $1,000)||$990||$1,221|

-Insurance companies use a driver's age to outline risk potential, pricing policies accordingly.
-Insurance is typically expensive for teen drivers — because of their inexperience — and more affordable for middle-aged drivers.
-Because every auto insurance company evaluates ages differently, it's worth doing some comparison shopping.
+Insurance companies use age to outline potential risk, assigning rates on a sliding scale.
+Auto insurance is commonly priciest for teen drivers — due to their inexperience — and relatively affordable for middle-aged drivers.
+Because every auto insurance company rates ages differently, it's worth comparing rates and shopping around.

 As a general rule, teen drivers should choose Allied over American Family: the former's average annual rates are $284 less than the latter's..